The Eruptions of Eyjafjallajökull Volcano

 What Type of Volcano is Eyjafjallajökull?

-Eyjafjallajökull is a stratovolcano that reaches 5,417 ft at its highest point.
+Eyjafjallajökull is a stratovolcano that reaches 1640 m (5380 ft) at its highest point.
 A magma chamber under the mountain feeds the volcano, part of a chain of volcanoes stretching across Iceland.
 The top of the volcano features an ice cap responsible for the enormous ash cloud that transpired in the 2010 eruption.

 When did Eyjafjallajökull Last Erupt?

 The entire volcanic event began on March 20, 2010, and ended on June 23, 2010.
-In March, lava shot out several hundred meters into the air, and ash ejection at the time was small.
-However, in April, the eruption began ejecting fine glass-rich ash to over 26,000 ft into the atmosphere.
+In March an eruption started in Fimmvörðuháls ner the glacier margin, lava shot out several hundred meters into the air, lava flowed down the slopes and ash ejection at the time was small.
+However, in April, powerfu leruption began in the top crater near the centre of the glacier, causing jökulhlaup (meltwater flood) and ejecting fine glass-rich ash to over 8 km (26,000 ft) up into the atmosphere.
 By the end of June 2010, the eruption had ended.

 Eyjafjallajökull Eruption Fallout

 When Eyjafjallajökull's ash cloud disrupted air travel, it was due to several factors, including that the volcano is directly under the jet stream, and the direction of the jet stream was atypically unstable at the time of the eruption.
-Also, the volcano erupted under 660 ft of glacial ice, where meltwater flowed back into the volcano, significantly increasing the eruption's power.
+Also, the volcano erupted under thick glacial ice, where meltwater flowed back into the crater, significantly increasing the eruption's power.
 The lava cooled quickly, creating an ash cloud that drifted directly into the jet stream.

 Eyjafjallajökull Eruption History